+This assignment is due by the end of the day (i.e. 11:59PM, EST) on Wednesday, September 6, 2017.
+You are not handing it in on paper, but depositing it into a specific directory on our file system, as I now explain.

+There is a directory in the file system of the CSci Department network whose full path name is

+/data/biocs/b/student.accounts/cs235_sw/hwks/hwk1.

-This assignment is due by the end of the day (i.e. 11:59PM, EST) on September 5, 2016.
-Note that this is Labor Day and we have no class.
-You are not handing it in on paper, but depositing it into a particular directory on our file system, as is now explained.
-There is a directory in the CSci Department network whose full path name is /data/biocs/b/student.accounts/cs235_sw/hwks/hwk1.
-You are to put the PDF file containing the questions and your answers into this directory by running a program that I have written for this purpose.
-The program's name is submitpdf and it requires two arguments: the number of the assignment and the pathname of your PDF file.
+You are to put the PDF file containing the questions and your answers into this directory by running a command that I have written for this purpose.
+The command's name is submitpdf and it requires two arguments: the number of the assignment and the pathname of your PDF file.
 For example, if your username on our system is Bugs.Bunny and your PDF is named my_answers.pdf and it is in your current working directory (say your home directory) then you would type